EU General Data Protection Regulation

 - The Right to Rectification (Article 16) gives individuals the right to request modification of their personal data.
 Keeping data records accurate is a challenge for any organisation and SGSA welcomes your help in keeping your personal data records up to date.
 Please contact us if your details change and we will update your records.

 - The Right to Restrict Processing (Article 18) gives individuals the right to limit the way that an organisation uses their data.
-SGSA may process your personal data for marketing purposes, for example, publishing your course evaluation feedback on our website or in social media.
-Note, that since 2013, SGSA has notified students and delegates of our intention to publish their comments before publication and asked to be informed if this was unacceptable.
+SGSA may process your personal data for marketing purposes, for example, publishing your course evaluation feedback or image on our website or in social media.
 Please contact us if you wish us to restrict SGSA from processing your data.

 - The Right to Object (Article 21) gives individuals the right to object to the processing of their personal data in certain circumstances.
 Individuals have an absolute right to stop their data being used for direct marketing.
 SGSA provides our customers the ability to opt-out of receiving marketing emails, telephone calls and letters.
 Your preferences can be changed on request or via the SGSA website at https://www.sgsa.com/marketing.
 All marketing emails sent to you contain a hyperlink to this page.